exakat/exakat/docs/Rules.rst

 In ``$array[index]``, PHP cannot find index as a constant, but, as a default behavior, turns it into the string ``index``.

-This default behavior raise concerns when a corresponding constant is defined, either using `'define() <http://www.php.net/define>`_ or the const keyword (outside a class).
+This default behavior raise concerns when a corresponding constant is defined, either using `define() <http://www.php.net/define>`_ or the const keyword (outside a class).
 The definition of the index constant will modify the behavior of the index, as it will now use the constant definition, and not the 'index' string.

 .. code-block:: php